-Whether you are self-employed or employed, the compensation you would get is calculated based on what injuries you suffered, and how serious they are.
+Whether you are self-employed or employed, your compensation would be calculated based on your type and severity of your injury.

-Your total is not likely to be affected by who is liable for the accident.
+Compensation awards do not vary depending on who is liable.
 Your compensation may be reduced if you were found to be partly responsible for your injuries (e.g. you were hit by falling debris but failed to wear a hard hat).

 Compensation is calculated in two parts:

-- General damages - This is paid in respect of the pain, suffering and "loss of amenity" you have experienced.
+- General damages - paid in respect of the pain, suffering and "loss of amenity" you have experienced.
 The figure is worked out with reference to a table of official guideline amounts.

-- Special damages - This amount is based on the financial losses caused by your accident, including lost earnings, travel expenses and treatment costs.
+- Special damages - awarded for financial losses caused by your accident, including lost earnings, travel expenses and treatment costs.

-The Work Accident Advice Centre online calculator sets out what you can claim for, and how much compensation you could claim.
+Our injury compensation calculator checks if you have a claim, sets out what you can claim for and how much compensation you could claim.